 - Southeast campus — replaces two single-family homes with a six-unit townhome.
 Construction is anticipated in 2020/2021.
 Rehabilitation of the three existing apartment buildings will also be completed in 2020/2021.

 - West campus — replaces the existing strip center at the southeast corner of Inglewood Avenue and Highway 25 with an 11-story, 73-unit apartment building.
 The building will include parking and lobby space on the first two floors, eight floors of residential, an amenity space on the top floor and one level of underground parking.
 Construction is anticipated in 2023 based on market demand.

 - Southwest campus — replaces three single-family homes at the corner of Inglewood Avenue and West 31st Street with a four-story, 37-unit apartment building with one level of underground parking.
 This is proposed to be a later phase of the project.
 Construction is anticipated in 2022 based on market demand.

 Environmental Assessment Worksheet (EAW)

 Parkway Residences exceeds the threshold of a mandatory EAW by having a total of more than 150 attached units in a development that requires a change to the city's comprehensive plan per MN Rules 4410.4300, subpart 19 C. Additionally, when combined with Parkway 25, a development constructed by the same developer, the two projects exceed the threshold for a mandatory EAW per MN Rules 4410.4300, subpart 1, three-year look-back requirement.

-The EAW examines the project's potential for environmental impacts and includes: a detailed project description; review of required permits; analysis of land use and zoning; and an overview of geology, soils, topography, water resources, contamination and hazardous materials, ecological resources, historic properties, visual effects, air emissions, noise and transportation.
+The EAW for Parkway Residences examined the project's potential for environmental impacts and included: a detailed project description; review of required permits; analysis of land use and zoning; and an overview of geology, soils, topography, water resources, contamination and hazardous materials, ecological resources, historic properties, visual effects, air emissions, noise and transportation.

 - Findings of fact and negative declaration